 Trending in 2020

-Dunne predicts that dark greens will be very popular in 2020.
+Dunne says dark greens have been very popular in 2020.
 "It's an extremely universally flattering shade and will get a ton of compliments," she believes.

 Londontown Lakur Chivvy Along ($16)

 Varnish Lane clients already love this deep-turquoise green polish.

 Olive & June LL, an Emerald Green ($8)